 For teachers, ThinkCERCA provides guidelines to help select authoritative, accurate texts on election issues to share with students.
 There are also tips for teachers to help you create debatable, engaging questions for students to tackle.
 You’ll also find optional extension activities beyond reading and writing, including the Debate Game and Socratic Discussion.

-For students, ThinkCERCA has created printable graphic organizers with academic language sentence stems to help students plan:
+For students, ThinkCERCA has also created printable graphic organizers with academic language sentence stems to help students plan:

 - an argumentative essay